-William & Mary has announced modified academic operations in response to COVID-19 including interim policies for modes of instruction, events and travel, effective through at least April 3.
+William & Mary has announced modified academic operations in response to COVID-19 including interim policies for modes of instruction, events and travel, effective through at least the end of spring semester.
 More information.

-The Wolf Law Library is closed until April 3, 2020, but still providing services remotely.
+The Wolf Law Library is closed until further notice, but still providing services remotely.
 See below.

 For research questions, please email Reference at [[wolflibref]].
 For document delivery, contact Interlibrary Loan at [[lawill]].
 For general information, please leave a message with Circulation at 757-221-3260, and staff will return your call as soon as possible.